-Because network connectivity is critical to any security or network monitoring project, people are always asking us which network TAP is right for them.
+Network connectivity is critical to any security or network monitoring project.
+Many are always asking us which network TAP is right for them.
 In a recent post, we discussed the ins and outs of passive network TAPs which are typically paired with out-of-band monitoring solutions.

 Today, we’ll take an in-depth look at active network TAPs and see where, when and how they fit into a complete visibility strategy.